Norway women's national football team

 The Norway women's national football team (Norges kvinnelandslag i fotball) represents Norway in international football, and is controlled by the Norwegian Football Federation.
 The team is former European, World and Olympic champions and thus one of the most successful national teams.
-However, the team has endured less success since the 2011 FIFA Women's World Cup.
+The team has achieved less success since the 2011 FIFA Women's World Cup.
+The best result since then was in the UEFA Women's Euro 2013, when they were runners-up.

 History

-Norway women's national football team emerged in 1978 for the Nordic Championship tournament, which was relatively early for Western Europe, but late for the Nordic countries, beating only Iceland.
-Having little culture for official clubs and a series system, Norway had a lot to do to catch up with neighboring Sweden and Denmark.
-Their early history therefore consisted of losing to their neighbors and eventually beating Northern Ireland for their first win.
+Norway women's national football team emerged in 1978 for the Nordic Championship tournament.
+Having little culture for official clubs and a series system, their early history consisted of losing to their neighbors and eventually beating Northern Ireland for their first win.

 A power to be reckoned with

-Eventually, Norway's women's national football team rose in success throughout Europe, albeit not besting their Nordic neighbors.
+Norway's women's national football team rose in success throughout Europe.
 They beat England, France and Switzerland.
 In the first qualification for the European Competition for Representative Women's Teams (later renamed UEFA Women's Championship), Norway played opposite Sweden, Finland and Iceland.
 Norway lost both matches against Sweden, but beat Finland in both matches against them.
-A surprising home draw against Iceland mattered little, Norway took the second spot in a qualification where only the best teams qualified.
 Sweden later won the Euros.